bordeux/amxmodx-papaj/README.md

 - Ensure file is mono (1 channel) at 22050 Hz or 11025 Hz
 - Ensure file is uncompressed PCM WAV, not compressed
 - Try reconverting with: `ffmpeg -i input.mp3 -ar 11025 -ac 1 -sample_fmt s16 papaj2137v2.wav`

+### Sound gets quieter when moving away
+- This should NOT happen with the current version
+- The sound uses `ATTN_NONE` which means it's heard equally everywhere
+- If this occurs, ensure you're using the latest version of the plugin

+### Sound stops after round restart
+- This should NOT happen with the current version
+- The sound uses `SND_SPAWNING` flag which persists through round restarts
+- If this occurs, check server logs for errors and ensure you're using the latest plugin version

 ### Filter disappears on round restart
 - This should not happen with the current version